 Often in our reviews and buyer’s guides, as well as scattered in literature throughout the internet on Reddit, Instagram, and Cloudy Nights, recommendations abound for the “gold-line” eyepieces or their numerous rebrands, as well as the newer “red-line” eyepieces.
 However, very little is devoted to actually reviewing these eyepieces in a quantitative manner.
-In this article, we’ll be going over this popular series of eyepieces and what makes them so special, as well as their drawbacks and which focal lengths are best.

 Who Makes the Goldlines?

 Contrary to what many seem to believe, there seems to be no actual difference between the gold-line and red-line eyepieces apart from rubber grips on the red-line barrels, so rest assured that you are not sacrificing anything by buying a cheaper gold-line.

 The “gold-line” eyepieces are unique among non-Plossl eyepieces in that they are sold by a number of different vendors with absolutely no design changes apart from a different colored bezel.